Inzhenerka/docs.getdbt.tech/website/docs/docs/configure-dbt-extension.md

 description: "Prepare your local environment (files, env vars, connectivity) so the VS Code extension and terminal both work smoothly."
 ---

-This page explains how to configure local setup for the dbt VS Code extension and configure environment variables, if your project uses them.
+Whether you currently use <Constant name="dbt_platform" /> or self-hosted <Constant name="core" />, use this page to configure local setup for the dbt VS Code extension and configure environment variables, if your project uses them.

+If you're new to dbt or getting started with a new project, you can skip this page and check out our [Quickstart for the <Constant name="fusion_engine"/>](/guides/fusion?step=1) to get started with the dbt extension.

 The steps differ slightly depending on whether you use <Constant name="dbt_platform" /> or <Constant name="core" />.

 - <Constant name="dbt_platform" /> &mdash; You’ll mirror your <Constant name="dbt_platform" /> environment locally to unlock <Constant name="fusion" />-powered features like <Constant name="mesh" />, deferral, and so on.
+You'll also set up environment variables to leverage the VS Code extension's features.
 - <Constant name="core" /> &mdash; You’ll confirm that your existing local setup and environment variables work seamlessly with the <Constant name="fusion_engine" /> and VS Code extension.

 ## Prepare your local environment